MrGrappleMan/Fynelium/README.md

 [Base site](https://bit.ly/FdrNightly)

 ### 3. Making the installation medium
-[Here](https://sourceforge.net/projects/ventoy/files/), go to the latest version and download the file for your host or currenly running OS.
+[Here](https://etcher.io), go to the latest version and download the file for your host or currenly running OS.

-Extract the file

-Run the binary or executable file suited for ARM64.
+Run the binary

 A sudo or admin prompt may be asked, so input your password or accept the UAC prompt.

-Show all devices.

-Disable secure boot support.
+Pick the image

+Pick the device

-Ensure you have a spare USB drive plugged in and yoy have cloned its contents, if any.
+Ensure you have a spare USB drive plugged in and you have no other data on it.

-Install

-Go through the confirmation prompts.

-Move the downloaded OS file onto the partition simply named as Ventoy.
+Flash!

 ### 4. Starting the installation